 Whether they are here for an MBA or for Executive Education, women who come to Darden know the environment welcomes their talents and backgrounds.
 Our faculty and alumni include women who are thought leaders and executives who serve as mentors for Darden students during their time here and beyond.
 Programs designed specifically for women include an Executive Education course entitled “Women Emerging in Leadership.”

-Outside the classroom, organizations such as the National Association of Women MBAs and Forté Foundation offer support and camaraderie.
+Outside the classroom, organizations such as the Graduate Women in Business and Forté Foundation offer support and camaraderie.
 And current and past students are always available to share perspectives and recommend resources.
 Visit Student and Alumni Ambassadors for contact information.

 For additional information, visit MBA Women.